aiartist/mlutil/README.md

 I plan to translate as many of the Python examples into Haskell as possible and to create a package of Haskell support functions (tentatively called [`mlutil`][mlutil]).
 I'll then contribute them to the [DataHaskell][dh] community if they might be of interest to others.

+Other goals beyond this include:

+* Use stronger typing throughout to take advantage of Haskell's strong static typing
+* Refactoring the resulting programs so they are more idiomatic in their use of the Haskell programming language
+* Improvements to the efficiency of the implementations to use closer-to-optimal Haskell data structures

+The last point includes refactoring much of the code where I have taken lazy approach of translating code to use Haskell lists.
+In many cases, this has led to code that make use of the `!!` indexing operator on lists which, given its $O\(n\)$ performance characteristics is not good.
+Much of the code will be refactored to use [vectors][vectorpackage] and [matrices][hmatrixpackage] as appropriate.

 ## Projects

 * [`mlutil`][mlutil]